Upgrade the Apache Kafka version

 . -

-(Optional) Choose Version compatibility to view the compatibility between your cluster's current version and the version to which you want to upgrade.
-Then, choose Choose to proceed or choose Cancel.
+(Optional) Choose View version compatibility to verify compatibility between your cluster's current version and the available upgrade versions.
+Then, select Choose to proceed.

 -